ShubA-13/FeeTracker/README.md

 transactions when fee is expensive, unless it is really necessary.

 This is a program designed to run as a background task.
-When it run, it gets transaction from now Bitcoin mempool and count optimal FeeRate presently, FeeRate = fee/size sat/B. Then it stores the data to avgFee.db which created lockally and as well created json file with mempool lockally to check transactions' feilds like "id", "size", "fee".
+When it run, it gets transaction from now Bitcoin mempool and count optimal FeeRate presently, FeeRate = fee/size sat/B. Then it stores the data to avgFee.db which created lockally and as well created json file with lockal mempool to check transactions' feilds like "id", "size", "fee".

 To use this FeeTracker you need to clone this repository locally to your PC and build container by command `docker-compost up -d --build`